The 18 Best Places to See Fall Foliage in the USA

 17. New River Gorge, West Virginia

-The United States’ newest national park, designated in 2020, New River Gorge is best explored in the fall, when the region’s typically hot and muggy summers begin to give way to cooler temperatures, and the poplars, aspens, and cottonwood trees start to turn orange.
+The United States’ newest national park, designated in 2020, New River Gorge is best explored in autumn, when the region’s typically hot and muggy summers begin to give way to cooler temperatures, and the poplars, aspens, and cottonwood trees start to turn orange.

-Although you could spend a full day leisurely driving the scenic backroads that weave in and out of the park, outdoorsy travelers won’t want to miss one of the more active ways to explore—whether by whitewater rafting, kayaking, mountain biking, rock climbing, or hiking.
+Spend a full day leisurely driving the scenic backroads that weave in and out of the park.
+Outdoorsy travelers won’t want to miss one of the more active ways to explore—whether by whitewater rafting, kayaking, mountain biking, rock climbing, or hiking.
 For guided tours and gear rentals, ACE Adventure Resort is an excellent option for climbing, rafting, or kayaking.
 Arrowhead Bike Farm specializes in mountain bike rentals and has a knowledgeable staff who can recommend trails for any level.

 Adventures on the Gorge doesn’t just specialize in white-water rafting and outdoor excursions—it also has a variety of cabins and camping options on its park-adjacent property.
 For a stay in town, opt for Lafayette Flats in nearby Fayetteville, a collection of vacation apartments in a recently renovated, stone building that has stood at the center of town for more than 100 years.